AbhiIITDhanbad/MLprojects/README.md

 # MLprojects
-This is my machine learning and data science project hub
+This is my machine learning and data science mini-project hub